ctz/ctz.github.com/_posts/2015-08-11-pbkdf2-performance-matters.md

 The PBKDF2 standards describe the algorithm in such an unhelpful way that almost every defender implementation is at least two times slower than it otherwise could be.

-For slow password hashes, performance is important because any inefficiency is either passed on to some combination of your  user and attacker.
+For slow password hashes, performance is important because any inefficiency is passed on to some combination of your user and attacker.

-From the implementations I reviewed, only the following are algorithmically optimal:
+Of the implementations I reviewed, only the following are algorithmically optimal:

 * SJCL (forever)
 * OpenSSL (post 2013)